linkedin/DuaLip/docs/demo/matching.rst

   --preprocess.costValue 1.0 \
   --preprocess.outputPath data/movielens/

-Here rewardDim is the column name corresponding to reward information :math:`c_{ij}`. dataBlockDim is the column name corresponding to dataBlockId (i). constraintDim is the column name corresponding to itemId (j). budgetValue is budget information :math:`b_{k}`.
+Here rewardDim is the column name corresponding to reward information :math:`c_{ik}`. dataBlockDim is the column name corresponding to dataBlockId (i). constraintDim is the column name corresponding to itemId (k). budgetValue is budget information :math:`b_{k}`.

 Run the solver